-Enjoy these very best keto chocolate truffles with a smooth and creamy texture.
-Easy to make with only 4 ingredients, it’s a sweet treat that will blow your taste buds away.
+Enjoy these very best low carb keto chocolate truffles with a smooth and creamy texture.
+Easy to make with only 6 ingredients, it’s a sugar-free and gluten-free sweet treat that will blow your tastebuds away.

 Hello, my name is Anna, and I’m a chocoholic!
-The difference between other chocoholics and me is that the chocolate treats that I make and eat don’t raise my blood sugar and help me to stay in ketosis!
-They are perfect with a cup of coffee or tea - especially now, when we’re entering the Holliday season.
-Serve them to your family or friends, make them a part of your Thanksgiving or Christmas dinner table… you won’t regret it!
-I promise!
+The difference between other chocoholics and me is that the chocolate treats that I make and eat don’t raise my blood sugar – not only that, they help me to stay in ketosis!
+They’re perfect with a cup of coffee or tea, especially now we’re entering the Holliday season.
+Serve them to your family or friends, make them a part of your Thanksgiving or Christmas dinner table… you won’t regret it, I promise!

 HOW TO MAKE THE BEST KETO CHOCOLATE TRUFFLES?

-First, we need to make condensed milk out of our whipping cream - the most “difficult” part of this recipe.
+First, we need to make condensed milk out of our heavy whipping cream - the most “difficult” part of this recipe.
 Let’s put it this way: it takes some time.
-Up to 30 minutes to be precise.
-I highly recommend using at least a 10-inche skillet or a sauté pan for this purpose.
+Up to 20 minutes, to be precise.
+I highly recommend using at least a 10-inch skillet or sauté pan for this purpose.
 Why?
-They have a greater cooking surface than, let’s say, a deep saucepan, which means that the prosses of evaporation will go faster.
+They have a greater cooking surface than, let’s say, a deep saucepan, which means that the process of evaporation will go faster.

 After the condensed milk is done, transfer it to a mixing bowl and let it cool down a little bit.
 If you mix cocoa powder into boiling condensed milk, the oil in the cocoa powder and butter will separate, which will result in a lumpy, curdled-looking result.
 So, no rushing here!
 When the condensed milk is nice and warm, mix in the cocoa powder.
 Use a sifter to add the cocoa powder and prevent the forming of lumps.
 Mix well using a spatula or a hand mixer until you reach a homogenous dark brown color.
-Shake the mixing bowl slightly and give it a tap to remove air bubbles.
-Finally, transfer the mixture into the candy cups liners (I ended up with 16 cups, but you might get 12 or 14 depending on the size of your candy cups liners), spread evenly, and pop into the freezer for up to 2 hours.
-Take them out, peel the wrapper off, and enjoy!
+Shake the mixing bowl slightly and give it a tap to remove any air bubbles.

 WHY USE COCOA POWDER IN TRUFFLE MAKING?

 The answer is simple; it’s cheaper.
-One 450g (16oz) pack of cocoa powder that costs $6 will do around 7 batches of chocolate truffles when a $6 pack of Lily’s dark chocolate baking chips will do only one.
-However, using Lily’s baking chips or Baker’s unsweetened chocolate have their own benefits.
-Truffles made with real chocolate make the texture super smooth and creamy - and the process is faster.
+One 450g (16oz) pack of cocoa powder that costs $6 will do around 7 batches of chocolate truffles, while a $6 pack of Lily’s dark chocolate baking chips will do only one.
+However, Lily’s baking chips or Baker’s unsweetened chocolate have their own benefits.
+Truffles made with real chocolate makes the texture super smooth and creamy - and the process is faster.
 To each their own!

 BEST KETO CHOCOLATE TRUFFLES